nopnop2002/esp-idf-sx126x/README.md

 - Interrupts is not supported in this library.

 # Error Handling
-If a non-continuable error occurs, this library calls the following function:
+If an error occurs within the library, this library calls the following function:
 ```
 void LoRaError(int error);
 ```